-Lithium batteries are nowadays an energy source of many small electronic devices e.g. cell phones, laptops, cameras, consoles, etc., as well as in medium size items such as electric bicycles, scooters and hover-boards.
+Lithium batteries are an energy source of many small electronic devices e.g. cell phones, laptops, cameras, consoles, etc., as well as in medium size items such as electric bicycles, scooters and hover-boards.
 All these devices and items are regarded as so called "portable items".
-These items have to be distinguished by devices or items with removable batteries (for charging), or not removable batteries (charging fixed with the item).
+These items have to be distinguished by devices or items with removable batteries (for charging), or non-removable batteries (charging fixed with the item).

-Although these devices are safe devices (must always guarantee a minimum quality standards in design and fabrication), they are susceptible of overheating phenomena that can happen especially during the charging process, or for mechanical damage, that has affected the integrity of the cells.
+Although these devices are generally safe devices (must always guarantee a minimum quality standards in design and fabrication), they are susceptible to overheating, a phenomena that can happen especially during the charging process, or when any mechanical damage, that has affected the integrity of the cells.

-This guideline is intended to the final users of small and medium size portable electronic devices, powered by lithium ion batteries, with the purpose of provide recommendations for a safe use.
+This guideline is intended to domestic users of small and medium size portable electronic devices, powered by lithium ion batteries, with the purpose of provide recommendations for safe use.
+The use of such devices under a commercial or industrial use is outside of the scope of this guideline.

-This guideline does not include the batteries with a big capacity, such as car batteries, or the batteries used in storage banks of big scale energy.
+This guideline does not include the batteries with a large capacity, such as car batteries, or the batteries used in storage banks for large scale energy production.
 In addition, the primary (non-rechargeable) lithium metal batteries are outside the scope of this guideline.